 The biggest reason I started restoring motorcycles is because I’m happy when I’m turning a wrench and working on something.
 I was torn between restoring a motorcycle or an old car, and I was swayed towards the motorcycle because it was much less daunting of a task.

-If the mechanical part really isn’t your thing, you can still try to bring up with your wife how happy you’d be to get a motorcycle.
-Having a motorcycle is much more than just a “thing,” it has a lot to do with the sense of freedom you feel while riding it that doesn’t really compare to anything else.
+If the mechanical part really isn’t your thing, you can still try to bring up with your wife or partner how happy you’d be to get a motorcycle.
+Having a motorcycle is much more than just a “thing,” it has a lot to do with the sense of freedom you feel while riding it that doesn’t compare to anything else.

 Compromise Your Riding Rules